-FCC to conduct review of mobile phone radiation standardsAlex Wagner - Senior News Editor
+FCC to conduct review of mobile phone radiation standardsAlex Wagner - Deputy Managing Editor, News Desk

 A Federal Communications Commission spokesperson has revealed that Julius Genachowski, chairman of the FCC, will soon ask the other commissioners to approve a review of the agency's standards for mobile phone radiation.
 The guidelines set the maximum amount of radiation that a phone can give off.
 FCC spokesperson Tammy Sun told Bloomberg Businessweek that the inspection is meant to be "a routine review of our standards," adding that the FCC is "confident" that users aren't under any risk with the existing guidelines.
 The last time that the FCC updated its mobile phone radiation standards was in 1996.